openthread/ot-docs/site/en/guides/porting/define-cmake-rules.md

 ## OpenThread CMake options

-> Note: This section is optional
+> Note: This section is optional.

 Various features in OpenThread may be enabled/disabled/configured by defining CMake variables.